 Zyderm (highly purified bovine dermal collagen) Implant is a dermal filler used to smooth moderate to severe facial folds and wrinkles such as the lines from the nose to the corners of the mouth (nasolabial folds), acne scars, atrophy from disease, or surgically-induced irregularities.
-Common side effects include swelling, redness and discomfort around the injection site.
+Common side effects of Zyderm Implant include:

 The dose of Zyderm and the amount injected depends on the severity of the wrinkles or scars being treated.
 Patients may require a series of treatments (injections).
 Zyderm may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 It is unknown if Zyderm is safe to use during pregnancy, or if Zyderm would be harmful to a nursing infant.
 Consult your doctor before becoming pregnant or breastfeeding.

 Our Zyderm (highly purified bovine dermal collagen) Implant Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.